shakyasimha/shakyasimha/README.md

 ### About Me

-Electronics Engineer, currently working as a freelance web developer..
-Also an amateur musician, currently focused on learning Jazz Guitar.
+Electronics Engineer, currently working as a freelance web developer.

 ### Skills